-Monitoring: You should always remain vigilant and monitor your accounts for suspicious or unusual activity.
+Monitoring: You should always remain vigilant for incidents of fraud and identity theft by reviewing payment card account statements and monitoring your credit reports for suspicious or unusual activity.

 Security Freeze: You also have the right to place a security freeze on your credit report.
 A security freeze is intended to prevent credit, loans, and services from being approved in your name without your consent.
 To place a security freeze on your credit report, you need to make a request to each consumer reporting agency by certified mail, overnight mail, regular stamped mail, or by following the instructions found at the websites listed below.
 The following information must be included when requesting a security freeze for yourself or your spouse or a minor under 16: (1) full name, with middle initial and any suffixes; (2) Social Security number; (3) date of birth; (4) current address and any previous addresses for the past five years; (5) Proof of current address, such as current utility or telephone bill, bank or insurance statement; (6) legible photocopy of government-issued identification card (state driver's license or ID card, military identification, etc.); and (7) if you are a victim of identity theft, include a copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft.
 It is essential that each copy be legible, display your name and current mailing address, and the date of issue.
 It is free to place, lift, or remove a security freeze.